tc09-brcm-social/sm2022k8s/envs/mssql0/README.md

 # envs/mssql0
 A sample environment that uses MSSQL as stores.
-This is a remake of the mssql1, it does not create its own git branch.
+This is a remake of the old mssql1, it does not create its own git branch.

-The ag portion has not yet fully tested.
+* env.shlib is an example for non-ocp platform.
+* env.shlib.ocp is an example for ocp platform.

 Modify the env.shlib to set your own environment.